tuxwerk/plone.restapi/docs/source/content.rst

 Sorting all children in a resource can done by setting the `sort` key using a PATCH request on the resource.

 Use the `on` subkey to specify an index to sort the resources on.
-The subkey `reversed` can be set to change the ordering from ascending to descending.
+The subkey `order` can be set to 'ascending' or to 'descending'.
+The default is 'ascending'.

 ..  http:example:: curl httpie python-requests
     :request: _json/content_sort.req